The fee to take part in Connections 2021 is at a reduced rate of £400. For this you get:

 Click here for T&Cs

-The National Theatre wants to ensure the widest possible range of young companies can take part in Connections, including those for whom the fee of £500 is a significant barrier to participation.
+The National Theatre wants to ensure the widest possible range of young companies can take part in Connections, including those for whom the fee is a significant barrier to participation.
 Bursaries are available to support companies with rehearsals, production and transfer costs.

 This year we will offer a number of bursaries providing a 50%, 75%, and in exceptional circumstances, 100% reduction of the application fee.